ariannacasiraghi/bicycleswillsavetheworld/_posts/2019-06-22-which tent do we take.md

 Such a tough decision!
 So many things to consider!

 Yet, I finally have a clear mind.
 It wasn't too hard after all, when considering the top priorities in this journey.
-Th logic is the following: with the 800 grams that we save by using the MSR tent, we can obviously take more food with us, right?
+The logic is the following: with the 800 grams that we save by using the MSR tent, we can obviously take more food with us, right?

 So, here is my verdict: MSR Hubba Hubba NX!